mdn/content/files/en-us/web/css/anchor-size/index.md

 ## Description

-The `anchor()` function enables a positioned element's sizing values to be expressed in terms of an anchor element's dimension by defining the anchor element and the dimension of the anchor element the positioned element is being sized relative to.
-It is a valid value for [sizing properties](#properties_that_accept_anchor-size_function_values) set on anchor positioned elements.
-When used, the function returns the {{cssxref("length")}} dimension of an anchor element; with both the anchor element and the dimension being optional parameters.
+The `anchor()` function enables a positioned element's sizing values to be expressed in terms of an anchor element's dimension; it defines the dimension of a specific anchor element the positioned element is being sized relative to.
+It is a valid value for [sizing properties](#properties_that_accept_anchor-size_function_values) set on anchor-positioned elements.
+When used, the function returns the {{cssxref("length")}} dimension of an anchor element, with both the anchor element and the dimension being optional parameters.

 The length returned is the vertical or horizontal size of an anchor element or its containing block.
 The dimension used is defined by the `<anchor-size>` parameter.
-If that parameter is omitted, the dimension used is will match the axis of the sizing property of the declaration.
+If that parameter is omitted, the dimension used will match the axis of the sizing property is it set on.

-The anchor element used as the basis for the dimension length is the element with the `anchor-name` property value containing the `<dashed-ident>` listed in the `<anchor-name>` parameter.
+The anchor element used as the basis for the dimension length is the element with the `anchor-name` specified in the `<anchor-name>` parameter.
 If more than one element has the same anchor name, the last element with that anchor name in the DOM order is used.

 If no `<anchor-name>` parameter is included in the function call, the element's **default anchor**, referenced in its [`position-anchor`](/en-US/docs/Web/CSS/position-anchor) property, or associated with the element via the [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) HTML attribute, is used.

-If an `<anchor-name>` parameter is included and there are no elements matching that anchor name , the fallback value is used.
+If an `<anchor-name>` parameter is included and there are no elements matching that anchor name, the fallback value is used.
 If no fallback was included, the declaration is ignored.
 For example, if `width: anchor-size(--foo width, 50px); height: anchor-size(--foo width);` were specified on the positioned element but no anchor named `--foo` exists in the DOM, the `width` would be `50px` and the `height` declaration would have no effect.

-If the elment is not an anchor positioned element, for example, if the element does not have its {{cssxref("position")}} property set to `absolute` or `fixed` or does not have an anchor associated with it via its {{cssxref("position-anchor")}} property, if it has sizing properties with `anchor-size()` values set on it, the fallback value will be used if one is available.
+If an element has sizing properties with `anchor-size()` values set on them, but it is not an anchor-positioned element (it does not have its {{cssxref("position")}} property set to `absolute` or `fixed` or does not have an anchor associated with it via its `position-anchor` property), the fallback value will be used if one is available.
 If no fallback is available, the declaration is ignored.

 For example, if `width: anchor-size(width, 50px);` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `width` would get a computed value of `50px`.